The Worx TriVac WG509 is a 3-in-1 blower/vacuum/mulcher delivering 350 CFM at 210 MPH. It features a 12-amp motor. (Read full specs)

 Overview of the Worx TriVac WG509

 - Power delivery: Being that it is a corded blower with a 12 Amp motor, the TriVac WG509 requires a steady power source and must be plugged in when using it.
-Note that the power cord might not be included with the blower.
-Should you wish to obtain one, use our gauge calculator.
+It's important to note that some blowers are sold without a power cord.
+If you need to acquire one, please make use of our gauge calculator to determine the correct cord for your blower.

 - Handling: It’s handheld, so naturally it’s easier to handle and carry than larger leaf blowers, such as backpack models or walk-behinds.
 At 9.3 lbs, the Worx TriVac WG509 is within the average weight range of electric handheld blowers.

-- Mulching: This mulcher’s 18:1 mulching ratio means it can reduce 18 bags of leaves and debris down to one bag of mulch.
+- Mulching: At a mulching ratio of 18:1, the mulcher efficiently condenses 18 bags of debris into a single bag of mulch.
 The unit uses a metal impeller.

 - TriVac: This Worx blower is called a TriVac, which is one of the names Worx gives to its power tools that function as a 3-in-1 leaf blower, vacuum, and mulcher.